diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 MapFileOutputFormat writes map files as output. `The keys in a MapFile must be added in order, so you need to ensure that your reducers emit keys in sorted order`.

 ##### Multiple Outputs
-Sometimes there is a need to have more control over the naming of the files or to produce multiple files per reducer.
+Sometimes there is a need to have `more control over the naming of the files` or to `produce multiple files per reducer`.
 MapReduce comes with the MultipleOutputs class to help you do this.

 `It is generally a bad idea to allow the number of partitions to be rigidly fixed by the application, since this can lead to small or unevensized partitions.`